 As a fine art photographer, Peter has created numerous collections of landscape, seascape, cityscape and still life images.
 His work has been featured in dozens of solo and group photography and art exhibitions.
-He has won fifty eight (58) awards in the past few years and his photos have been published nationally and internationally, as well as being shown on television and in feature films.
+He has won fifty-eight (58) awards in the past few years and his photos have been published nationally and internationally, as well as being shown on television and in feature films.
 He has been the subject of several newspaper, radio, Internet and television interviews.

 Peter finds inspiration mostly in the work of other photographers - and not necessarily the famous ones.
 Rather, it is his peers, many of whom he connects with on social media, that inspire Peter to go out and try new things or shoot in new locations.
 This connecting with others has helped fuel his creativity greatly over the last several years.

-As a both a photographer and filmmaker Peter’s intent is simple: create compelling images that appeal to his own sense of beauty and aesthetics.
-His goal is to use his art – and his life – to inspire others.
+As both a photographer and filmmaker Peter’s intent is simple: create compelling images that appeal to his own sense of beauty and aesthetics.
+His goal is to use his art - and his life - to inspire others.
 He shares his photos in the hopes of touching people’s hearts and minds in positive and uplifting ways.
 See all Peter’s work and read more about his story on his website: www.peteralessandriaphotography.com

 8th Place – Wen Yu – “I#17”

 My paintings feature abstract cityscapes that capture my vision of ongoing urbanization through exploring both the composition and the relationship between different layers.
-Growing up in Suzhou, China, I witnessed radical changes in my hometown as it has developed from an ancient city to a contemporary business hub.
+Growing up in Suzhou, China, I witnessed radical changes in my hometown as it has developed from an ancient city into a contemporary business hub.
 However, reminiscing about the traditional architecture in Suzhou remains in my mind.

 After living in San Francisco for three years, the post-modern architectures (de Young Museum, MOMA, Contemporary Jewish Museum) are further inspired my interests in geometric shapes.
 The urban life experience in the two cities enables me to mirror a city’s transformation.
 It stays with me, and come alive in my paintings where I shape them on the canvas.

 My goal is to create projects that integrate art, story-telling and tangible material to evoke sensation through physical interaction and explore the line between digital and handcraft.
 My original inspiration was a combination of Bach’s fugues, traditional Chinese gardens and structural elements of post-modern architectures.
 The visual language of those architectures becomes a rhythm.
-Inspired by Bach’s music, I imbued the idea of musical score into my work to see the architectural rhythm.
+Inspired by Bach’s music, I imbued the idea of a musical score into my work to see the architectural rhythm.
 Meanwhile, building forms on wood is somehow connected to the feeling of urban construction.
 Transferring the impression of the traditional and modern architect by creating gestural line drawings, an imaginary space is mapped out with different perspectives.

 Painting is a way of working in a system where every painting contains numerous layers that are carefully applied.
-Most of the layers are designed/hand drew in software and then screen-printed on the under painting.
+Most of the layers are designed/hand drew in software and then screen-printed on the underpainting.
 The self-created system requires hours to finish one painting because each individual layer of drawing must be exposed on the screen, waited to dry and printed separately for once.
 The geometric patterns and the organic movements showcase contrasts which may represent the twisted opposites of reality and this process-based approach of silkscreen allows me to sense time and space physically. http://www.wen-yu.org

 9th Place – Jon Holiday – “Boston Dusk View”